-- Press CALL ID then ▼ to recall the record you want to store.
+- Press CID/MENU then ▼ to recall the record you want to store.
 To add or delete the area code, press 3.
 If it is a long distance number, press 1. - 2.
 Press MEM.
-Select Location appears.
+Select Location appears. - Choose a memory location (1-0) by pressing a number or by repeatedly pressing or ▼, then press SEL.